-‘I wish to speak with your master.’
+‘I wish to speak to your mistress.’

 ‘I wish to bargain with her.’